Richard37777/WindFarmMOR/README.md

 %%%%%% 0.
 DESCRIPTIONS %%%%%%

--This is a demo of the data-driven model order reduction method proposed in the paper ''Model Order Reduction of Large-Scale Wind Farms: A Data-Driven Approach''.
+This is a demo of the data-driven model order reduction method proposed in the paper ''Model Order Reduction of Large-Scale Wind Farms: A Data-Driven Approach''.
 Provided with a simple benchmark model of the multiple-input-multiple-output (MIMO) systems, the corresponding reduced-order models (ROMs) and bode plots are produced by this illustrative demo.

 %%%%%% 1.
 SYSTEM REQUIREMENTS %%%%%%
 - Dependencies: to run the code an installation of MATLAB/Simulink R2023b or later versions is required.